android/platform-samples/samples/user-interface/predictiveback/README.md

 ## Cross-fragment animation with MaterialSharedAxis

 MaterialSharedAxis is a Visibility transition.
-A Visibility transition is triggered when the target View's visibility is changed or when the View is added or removed.
+A Visibility transition is triggered when the target Fragment's visibility is changed or when the Fragment is added or removed.
 This means MaterialSharedAxis requires a View to be changing in visibility or to be added or removed to trigger its animation.

 For more details see the